hjake123/reactive/README.md

 	#Whether the Radiant Staff of Power produces permanent light sources.
 When false, its lights will gradually vanish.
 [Default: true]
 	lightStaffLightsPermanent = true
 (If this is turned off, invisible lights left by the Radiant Staff of Power will decay on random ticks.)

+	#Blocks with a base break time beyond this cannot be displaced or made to fall.
+For finer control, use the relevant block tags.
+[Default: 35.0]
+	#Range: 0.0 ~ 10000.0
+	maxMoveBlockBreakTime = 35.0
+(This controls how tough blocks can be before they are not able to be displaced or made to fall by Motion Salts.
+For reference, an Iron Block passes the default threshold, but Deepslate does not.
+Higher values are more permissive.
+Blocks with negative hardness (e.g. Bedrock) are always unmovable by this system, and an additional deny list exists in the block tags.)
 ```
 ### SERVER CONFIG
 ```